 Eric Leventhal ArthenEric has been involved with the EarthSpirit Community for over thirty years, and he has been on the Board of Directors for much of that time.
 He has participated in many EarthSpirit activities which include attending, offering workshops, and helping with various staff positions at Rites of Spring.
 Eric has led clans at Twilight Covening since the first one was held in 1986.
 These include topics such as intuition and perception, haiku as a way to connect to nature, and dreams.
 Eric has been part of the EarthSpirit delegation at the Parliaments of the World’s Religions in Chicago, Barcelona and Salt Lake City.
 Professionally, he is a software engineer and has worked at a number of high tech companies in the greater Boston area.
 He also served for ten years on the Board of a privately owned retail apparel chain of stores.
 Eric lives in the Hilltowns of Western Massachusetts and can occasionally be found riding his tractor to help maintain the boundaries between the fields and the encroaching forests.
 On the Board, he serves as Co-Chair of the Membership Long-Range Planning Committee.

 Moira AshleighMoira Ashleigh is a member of the Glainn Sidhr Order and a longtime contributing clergy member of the EarthSpirit Community.
 She has taught at Rites of Spring, Twilight Covening, A Feast of Lights, Free Spirit, Pagan Pride, and was the coordinator of the EarthSpirit's "East" events for 20 years.
 Moira has a Masters degree in Theater and Dance from Emerson College, and during her tenure as a member of MotherTongue, she held many creative roles including lyricist, choreographer, costumer, vocalist and CD cover designer.
 She is also a storyteller with her long-time partner Duncan Eagleson, and is the embodiment of the character RagRoot at the New York Faerie Festival.
-Moira is passionate about clean water and wildlife; she volunteers for the Mystic River Watershed Association, and is a member of the Earth Based group of the Citizen's Climate Lobby.
-Moira is also just starting her second term on the Board of Directors for WRAM the Wildlife Rehabilitators Association of Massachusetts.
+Moira is passionate about clean water and wildlife; she volunteered for 10 years for the Mystic River Watershed Association.
+Moira was also on on the Board of Directors for WRAM the Wildlife Rehabilitators Association of Massachusetts for two terms.
 She has won awards for her nature photography, which she uses along with her poetry to emotionally engage the public in the beauty and welfare of the natural world.
 Moira Ashleigh is a professional Web designer and consultant, who began her design work for EarthSpirit with the Web pages for Rites of Spring in 1995, and has continued to grow and build the EarthSpirit online presence for 25 years.
-She is involved in the local WordPress Community, and is on the volunteer organizing committee for WordCamp Boston.
-Her current task focuses on the EarthSpirit Board are website Accessibility, the EarthSpirit media team, and EarthSpirit Action. (pronouns she, her)
+Her current task focuses on the EarthSpirit Board are website Accessibility, the EarthSpirit media team, the restorative justice planning team, and EarthSpirit Action. (pronouns she, her)